vortex-es/vortex-es.github.io/solutions/sSeries.md

 - Site-adapted to your local measurements at no cost.
 - Unlimited 6-month samples.
 - Selectable time zone to match measurements timestamp.
-- Uncertainty: methodology & approach
+- Uncertainty repport included with each SERIES

 ### Accuracy validation: